Spacers in brief

 Your child’s GP or asthma nurse should show you how to help your child use their inhaler and spacer.
 If you’re not sure you’re doing it properly, you can check with the GP, asthma nurse or pharmacist.

-- Repeat from step 2 for each puff of the inhaler needed, remembering to take out the inhaler and shake it before each puff.
+- Repeat from step 2 for each puff of the inhaler needed, remembering to wait 30 seconds between puffs, and to take out the inhaler and shake it before each one.

 How to use a spacer and a mask with your baby